This post may contain affiliate links. Please read our disclosure policy.

 Preparing goat meat is a bit challenging compared to either pork or beef.
 It has an unpleasant smell (we refer to it as Maanggo) that needs to be neutralized — or reduced, at least.
 There are many ways to do this, some will try to boil the goat meat with ginger and tamarind, while others will soak the meat in vinegar.
 All these method will work, but there will be chemical reaction.
 This can take away the natural flavor of the meat.
 Since I am trying to reduce the unpleasant smell without affecting the taste of the meat, I marinated this in buttermilk with chopped fresh ginger overnight.

 I grew up eating Metro Manila’s version of Caldereta.
 It involves the use of liver spread.
 This recipe is special because this is the first time that I will be sharing caldereta with peanut butter.
 I must say that the result was good and I enjoyed it a lot.
 I’m now off to trying different caldereta version from every region in the Philippines.
-By the way, here is the link to the video of my Kambing Recipe with liver spread.

 Can you please share how you cook caldereta?